Black History Month in Indianapolis

 Take part in celebrating Black culture and history year-round in the Circle City; from the annual BUTTER Art Fair in September to Juneteenth celebrations over the summer, Madam Walker's legacy, to the myriad of Black-owned restaurants.
 This February, to honor Black History Month, Indy's cultural institutions gather to recognize the vibrant Black culture in the Circle City.

 Indy not only has a rich history of black culture, but a thriving black-owned business scene today.
 Support your favorite local shops, restaurants, artists, and entrepreneurs this month and beyond.
-Browse our guide of Black-owned restaurants in the city, or peruse the Black Dolla Dining Days, offering discounts from February 26 through March 11.
-The program is a subsidiary of Black Dolla Indy, an initiative to promote Black-owned businesses.
+Browse our guide of Black-owned restaurants in the city.

-From early Black settlements of the 1820s, to stops in Indianapolis along the Underground Railroad, Black history played an essential role in the growth of Indianapolis.
-The Indiana Avenue District was the commercial and social hub of Black Indianapolis where some of the hottest jazz spots in the Midwest drew the likes of Duke Ellington and Ella Fitzgerald.
+From early Black settlements of the 1820s, to stops in Indianapolis along the Underground Railroad, to stories of entrepreneurial successes and resiliency, Black history played an essential role in the growth of Indianapolis.

 Indianapolis Black culture scene is thriving, and not just in our food, festivals, or history.
 The real measure of Black culture in Indy is the people who are out in the community, making things happen.
 Hear from Indy Like a Local features on their favorite places in the Circle City, read personal stories from our residents about celebrating Black culture in Indy, connect with Indy's Black leadership, and follow along with your go-to itinerary with our Trip Ideas.